 School-Based AEA Occupational therapy practitioners provide services to infants (0-3 years old), who have or are at risk for developmental delays, and to school-age students (3-21 years old) who have motor or sensorimotor challenges that impact their participation in educational activities.

 Occupational Therapy Role in Early Access: Serving Families and Children Birth-3 Years

-- To work together with families to identify and address specific family concerns and priorities as they relate to the child’s overall growth and development, offering our expertise in the areas of Fine Motor development, Sensory Processing, and development of Feeding/Self-help skills.
+Occupational therapy practitioners provide early intervention services to support the development and learning of babies and young children with developmental delays and disabilities and their families.
+Occupational therapy practitioners work together with families to identify and address specific family concerns and priorities as they relate to the child’s overall growth and development, offering expertise in the areas of fine motor development, sensory processing, and development of feeding and self-help skills.

 Occupational Therapy Role in the Schools: Serving Students ages 3-21

 Occupational Therapy practitioners provide a continuum of services and supports to students and school personnel.
 They have expertise in seating and positioning, self-help skills, sensory processing and self-regulation, motor/physical skills (including the use of writing tools and scissors), and access to technology.
 The goal of these supports and services is to improve student performance and participation in their learning environments (e.g., playgrounds, classrooms, lunchrooms, bathrooms, transitions, work sites).